The magical Algarve coast in southern Portugal is one of the most popular summer destinations in Europe, and with good reason.

 NOTE!
 Avoid the Zoomarine!
 You can read more about why here and here.

-You can easily get a boat trip to the famous Benagil Cave from here or explore the water by kayak or SUP if you want to do it in your own pace.
+You can easily get a boat trip to the famous Benagil Cave from there or explore the water by kayak or SUP if you want to do it at your own pace.

 Where to stay: Maria Guest house